 What types of liens affect the sale of my house?
 This is a common question.
 Big State Home Buyers works hard to educate people about liens.
 We helped homeowners sell houses with liens and offered many solutions along the way.
 To sell a house with a lien on it, think of it as you needing to learn what types of liens that affect the sale of my house.
 We’ve complied a comprehensive list of types of liens, unpacking their relation to the sale of your home, and providing tips for negotiating the lien down with your creditor.

-There are many different types of liens, but let’s begin with what are called judgement liens, or liens that are put on your house as the result of a suit judgement in a court of law.
+There are many types of liens, including judgement liens.
+Judgement lines are a result of a suit judgement in a court of law.
 In this case, the plaintiff who wins a monetary judgment is termed a “judgment creditor”, while the defendant is known as a “judgment debtor.”
 Since these liens are the subject of a judicial decision, they’re not subject to negotiation.
 They could be the result of any suit: negligence, malpractice, or any other civil claim.
 A judgement lien will remain attached to a house in Texas for ten years.
 These are actually the only types of liens which can be absolved through filing Chapter 7 bankruptcy; statutory liens can’t be avoided in bankruptcy.

 The next type of lien is called a statutory lien.
 This means it’s a lien created automatically by way of statute, meaning a lawsuit or judicial decision is not necessary for the lien to be placed.
 These include: